greenonline/Making-music-on-the-BBC-computer/Errata.md

 *}OK* should be *10kOhm*

 ### Page 49 (37)

+Random introduction of text: *Chapter 3 The BBC Micro and Sound and Music*

-It seems to make more sense to call the lowest octave, and one Chapter 3 The BBC Micro and Sound and Music writing Cl, D1, etc to C0, D0 and it still allows a pitch value of 1 which is B0.
+*It seems to make more sense to call the lowest octave, and one Chapter 3 The BBC Micro and Sound and Music writing Cl, D1, etc to C0, D0 and it still allows a pitch value of 1 which is B0.*

 ### Page 49 (37)